METEO 3 Lesson 12 Images

 Text description of the width of the forecast cone for Hurricane Katrina in 2005 image.

-The image depicts a satellite view of a section of the southeastern United States, the Gulf of Mexico, and parts of the Caribbean Sea.
-It illustrates a comparison of hurricane forecast uncertainty between the years 2005 and 2015.
-A large, transparent cone over the Gulf of Mexico narrows from 2005 to 2015, indicating an increase in forecast precision.
-Six red hurricane symbols trace a path within the cone.
-In the top left corner, there is a gray textbox with information about improvements in forecasting accuracy.
-The NOAA logo is visible in the bottom left corner.
+The image shows a satellite view covering parts of the southeastern United States, the Gulf of Mexico, and sections of the Caribbean Sea.
+It compares Hurricane Katrina forecast uncertainty between 2005 and 2015.
+A large transparent cone spans the Gulf of Mexico, narrowing from the 2005 outline to the 2015 outline, illustrating increased forecast precision over the decade.
+Six red hurricane symbols mark a track running through the cone.

 Tropical Cyclone Hazards